 This potato recipe is definitely on our constant rotation now, we’re grabbing these little potatoes every time we go to the store, and trust me guys, we go to the store a lot.

-Yep, you can also make these ahead of time so if you are planning on having them as a side for a dinner party or just for your own family.
+Yep, you can definitely make these ahead of time so if you are planning on having them as a side for a dinner party or just for your own family.

 These Stick of Butter Smashed Potatoes get boiled in chicken broth, not water, and – you guessed it – a stick of butter.
 The butter and the chicken broth flavors the potatoes as they boil, and you’re also going to use it to flavor the potatoes when they’re done, too.

 Start by boiling the potatoes until they are fork tender.
 Let them cool a few minutes then smash them with whatever object you like.

 I used a thick bottomed glass but you could use a small pan or anything that has a flat bottom you can flatten the potatoes with.
 Spray the bottom of whatever your smashing object is with cooking spray so the potatoes don’t stick to it.

 Now, before you get these smashed potatoes in the oven, you’re going to spoon that buttery, herby, chicken flavored broth on top of them so it all bakes right in.